oracle-livelabs/apex/oci-document-understanding/5-approval-comp/5-approval-comp.md

     ![Select Unified Task List](./images/link-to.png " ")

 ## Summary
 You now know how to create a Task Definition for Invoice Approval Requests.
 Additionally, you learned how to set up processes to fetch employee details and manage human-task approval.
-Furthermore, you created two unified task list pages: one for initiated tasks and another for tasks assigned to you.
+Furthermore, you created two unified task list pages: one for initiated tasks and another for assigned tasks.

 ## Acknowledgements
 - **Author** - Roopesh Thokala, Senior Product Manager ; Ankita Beri, Product Manager